redhottensors/ComfyUI-Prediction/README.md

 # Predictors

 ## Primitive Nodes
-All other predictions can be implemeted in terms of these two nodes.
+All other predictions can be implemeted in terms of these nodes.
 However, it may get a little messy.

 **Combine Predictions** - Operates on two predictions.
 Supports add (+), sutract (-), multiply (*), divide (/), vector projection (proj), vector rejection (oproj), average (avg), min, and max.<br>
 ``prediction_A <operation> prediction_B``